THE CONSTITUTION OF THE BALKAN PHYSICAL UNION

 - activities within the framework of joint research projects, including mutual assistance, if so desired, in the development and application of research equipment;

 - common research Institutes and Centres;

-- Olympiads (Balkaniads) in physics;
+- Olympiads (Balkaniads) in Physics;

-- exchange of students in physics;
+- exchange of students enrolled in Physics study programmes;

 - issues of periodical and non-periodical publications, books, monographs, brochures;

 - translation of monographs, textbooks and review publications for acquaintance with the problems and the achievements of the Physicists from the Balkan countries;

 - other joint activities and events involving keen physicists from the Balkan countries, in compliance with the aims stipulated under Article 2.